Grant Terms & Conditions

 Grant applications must include a categorized budget detailing the amounts requested in each category and disclosing other sources of support.

-Grants may allocate up to 10% of the project budget for project management costs, which may include a project manager and project-specific overhead and administrative costs of cooperating organizations.
+Grants may allocate up to 10% of the project budget for project management costs, including a project manager and project-specific overhead and administrative costs of cooperating organizations.

 Grants may allocate up to 3% of the grant award for grant-related administrative expenses such as bank fees, postage, software, and an independent financial assessment.